-Nobel Prize in Economics awarded to Stanford University academics
+Nobel Prize in Economics awarded to Paul Milgrom and Robert Wilson of Stanford University

 “Their discoveries have benefited sellers, buyers and taxpayers around the world,” the prize committee said.

+The prize committee said that Milgrom and Wilson had invented new formats for simultaneously auctioning off many interrelated objects for societal benefit rather than maximal revenue.
+In 1994, the U.S. government first used their insights to auction off radio frequencies to telecommunications companies.

+“This year’s Laureates in Economic Sciences started out with fundamental theory and later used their results in practical applications, which have spread globally.
+Their discoveries are of great benefit to society,” said Peter Fredriksson, chair of the Prize Committee.

-The two men will receive a cash award of 10 million Swedish kronor, worth a bit more than $1.1 million.
+The two men will receive a cash award of 10 million Swedish krona, worth a bit more than $1.1 million.
+“Amidst the pandemic, there’s not much I can use it for,” he said, speaking by telephone.
+“Probably, I’ll just save it for my wife and children.”

-Today’s announcement comes as the global economy is battling to emerge from a painful recession caused by the coronavirus pandemic.
+Monday’s announcement comes as the global economy is battling to emerge from a painful recession caused by the coronavirus pandemic.

 The International Monetary Fund expects “a partial and uneven recovery” next year.
 Finance ministers and central bank chiefs from 189 member nations will gather virtually this week for the annual meetings of the fund and its sister institution, the World Bank.